-Lead Cabinet Member for Housing – Cllr Hazel Smith
+Lead Cabinet Member for Housing – Cllr John Batchelor

-Hazel leads on ensuring the Council delivers housing that is genuinely affordable for everyone to live in.
-This includes oversight of the management of all Council homes.
-Hazel also takes a lead on embedding health and wellbeing across the Council.
+John leads on ensuring the Council delivers housing that is genuinely affordable for everyone to live in.
+This includes oversight of the management and maintenance of our stock of around 5,500 Council homes.

 Lead Cabinet Member for Planning Policy and Delivery – Cllr Dr. Tumi Hawkins

 Tumi is responsible for ensuring there is carefully considered development across South Cambridgeshire and planning applications are handled effectively.
 She leads on developing communities that are great places to live where people want to live, work and play.